Face shapes… and finding THE right hat for you

 -Heart shape: As with the oval shape, your choice of hat styles is wide!
 Caps, cloche hats brimmed hats and pillbox hats all work well - see model images of Alessandra and Rebekah.
 If you have prominent cheekbones, just make sure the crown isn't too narrow.

--Long shape: Choose something with width - For example generous size caps such as Blaize, Linda, and Bonnie.
-Equally good would be wider brims, including Crawford - you could wear it quite low down to reduce length of your face.
+-Long shape: Choose something with width - For example generous size caps, berets or beret-caps such as Blaize, Linda, and Bonnie.
+Equally good would be wider brims, including Crawford - you could wear it quite low down to reduce the length of your face.
 Wider cloches such as Sonia or Anne would work well too.
 Also a short brimmed hat such as Sarah is good as it has a bit extra width.
-From the Windswept collection, Georgia also has that little bit of extra width.
+From the Windswept collection, Georgia is a popular cap with that little bit of extra width.

 Other considerations: Glasses, Hair and Nose size